- Rational Approaches to Healing

 The Lung/Sinus Mucus and ‘Plan B‘

-Most manifestations in the respiratory system are a result of inflammation due to excess cellular debris from the lymph that are stagnated in the lymphatic system not being removed via those exits (Plan A) and the body is resorting to Plan B. Mucus is produced to flush them away.
+Many manifestations in the respiratory system are a result of inflammation due to excess cellular debris from the lymph that are stagnated in the lymphatic system not being removed via those exits (Plan A) and the body is resorting to Plan B. Mucus is produced to flush them away.
 Good right?
 Thus inflammation stimulates the production your anti-inflammatory mucus.
 From there we deal with mucus management – but mucus is NOT an underlying cause.
-Inflammation is due mostly to stressed tissue damage but can also be introduced by eating inflammatory foods.
-A brief trial abstention from these foods will provide insight as to whether they are contributing.
+Inflammation is due mostly to stressed tissue damage (see above for emotional causes) but can also be introduced by eating inflammatory foods.
+A brief trial abstention (2 weeks) from these foods will provide insight as to whether they are contributing.
 To access and help clogged lymph, Electro Medicine is very helpful.

 In essence, mucus is your intelligent body’s anti-inflammatory soap suds designed to keep the respiratory tract (AND the intestinal tract) clean, free of irritants, lubricated and functioning properly.
 So does it make sense to stop or ‘dry up’ a mucus flow?
 The herbs listed in this document will help return the respiratory tissue to healthy function and aide in mucus management.
 See Kid Remedies for help with the ‘little people’ with these problems.

 If you are suffering from ‘shortness of breath’ the solutions are in the Blood Supply Issues.
-You must open the pipes (blood vessels) and thin the blood.
+To address this issue, you must open the pipes (blood vessels) and thin the blood.

 Too Much Mucus

 1. LOTS of mucus that is NOT moving a.k.a. ‘congestion’